Where Should I Put A Litter Box?

 Next time, I’m just going on the laundry.
 Photo courtesy of Litter Robot via Unsplash.

-Your cat might tolerate a long walk across the home to get to the box that is in the attic, but if there is anything that makes it more difficult to get there such as mobility issues as your cat ages, stress, or if something about the location becomes unappealing, it won’t be worth going all that way to the box.
+Your cat might tolerate a long walk across the home to get to the box that is in the attic, but if there is anything that makes it more difficult to get there, it won’t be worth going all that way to the box.
 Instead, your pile of clean laundry suddenly becomes extremely appealing…

 Where is a good place for a box instead?
-You want to select somewhere that’s accessible for your cat so they can easily choose to use the box despite any stressors or extra obstacles that may come up during their life.
+You want to select somewhere that’s accessible for your cat so they can easily choose to use the litter box no matter what else may change in their world.
 This doesn’t mean it has to be the focal point of your living room, but having at least one box on each floor and in a location your cat can easily get to is going to encourage them to keep using it.

 Don’t Spook the Cat